AdrienVannson/doreisa/README.md

     Let the user choose if the chunks are stored on the same node, or in another node Using ray placement groups?
     Dynamically to avoid being out of memory?
  - The analytics might want to do a convolution with a small kernel.
-In this case, we want to avoid sending all the data
+In this case, we want to avoid sending all the data.
+Measure this
  - See if Infiniband is not supported in Ray

+!!
+Prepare a presentation about the work for now -> demo

 Doreisa